 Three Kings

-Three Kings is a major rock art panel on the McConkie Ranch.
+Three Kings is a central rock art panel on the McConkie Ranch.
 Because there is so much rock art in the area, I've given this and the surrounding panels their own page.
 Castleton lists this in the Dry Fork-Ashley Creek section of his book.
 Castleton v.1, p.16.

 If you've made the effort to get to McConkie Ranch, you should really see both major panels and everything in between.

 The petroglyphs and pictographs on McConkie Ranch are on private property.
 However, the McConkie family allows visitors to the rock art with some conditions.
 Essentially, the family expects you to respect their property and the art, which everyone should do at all rock art sites.
 The family also relies on donations to maintain the area's accessibility to visitors.
-They suggest $5.00 per person, but donations are not required.
+They suggest a donation of $5.00 per person, but donations are not required.
 Additional donations can be made here.
 A map of the trails can be found here.

 Coordinate for the parking area: